Radiohead229/Potato-Disease-Classification/README.md

 # Description
-This project mainly focuses on the model training by CNN algorithm, exploration of api with tf serving, a little exploration of docker desktop and a slight understanding of web dev.
+This Project mainly focuses on the model training by CNN algorithm, exploration of api with tf serving, a little exploration of docker desktop and a slight understanding of web dev.

 >[!IMPORTANT]
 >Folders **model.keras** and **saved_models** are created to serve different purposes in the project.